datenanfragen/website/content/en/sample-letters.md

 The sample letters above are a good start but we strongly believe there should be an even easier way to send GDPR requests.

-That's why we have developed a [generator]({{< ref "/generator" >}}) that automatically generates such requests for you.
+That's why we have developed a {{< link slug="/generator" text="generator" >}} that automatically generates such requests for you.
 All you need to do is select a company (we also have many companies in our database already, so you won't even need to find their contact details) and enter your details.

 Give it a try!